paul-hammant/tbd/content/feature-flags/index.md

 ## Continuous Integration

 It is important to have CI guard your reasonable expected permutations of toggle.
-That means tests that happen on an application or service after launching it, should be adaptable too and test what is meaninful for those toggle permutations.
+That means tests that happen on an application or service after launching it, should be adaptable too and test what is meaningful for those toggle permutations.
 It also means that in terms of CI pipelines there's a fan-out **after** unit tests, for each meaningful flag permutation.